Skip to content

 One primitive.
 Several high-value jobs.

-The core idea is simple: a component becomes a mountable widget, then mountly loads and activates it from plain HTML when the page says it is time.
-Marketing reuse, strangler-fig migration, island-style UI, and embeds are all applications of the same runtime.
+You wrap a component as a mountable widget. mountly loads and activates it from plain HTML when the page signals intent.
+Marketing reuse, strangler-fig migration, island-style UI, and embeds run on this one runtime.

 What you keep